Myra Louise Bunce

-Myra Louise Bunce (1854–1919) was an English designer and painter associated with the Arts and Crafts movement and the Pre-Raphelites.
+Myra Louise Bunce (1854–1919) was an English designer, metalworker and painter associated with the Arts and Crafts movement and the Pre-Raphaelites.

-Early life
+Family

+Bunce was born in Birmingham, Warwickshire.
+She was the elder daughter of John Thackray Bunce and Rebecca Ann Bunce (née Cheesewright).
+Her younger sister Kate Bunce was also a painter.

+Education

-Bunce was the elder daughter of John Thackray Bunce and Rebecca Ann Bunce, her younger sister Kate Bunce was also a painter.
-She was born in Birmingham and studied primarily at the Birmingham School of Art (1879–1891) although she also submitted pieces for examination to South Kensington School of Art.
-It was Birmingham School of Art that provided the springboard for Bunce's career as a designer; unusually it encouraged both men and women to design and make objects in a variety of materials and thus led to her interest in metalworking.
+Bunce studied primarily at the Birmingham School of Art (1879–1891) although she also submitted pieces for examination to South Kensington School of Art.
+The Birmingham School of Art that provided the springboard for Bunce's career as a designer; unusually it encouraged both men and women to design and make objects in a variety of materials and thus led to her interest in metalworking.